lucasvr/hdf5-udf/SECURITY.md

 different profile directory**.
 The next time a UDF signed by that key is read, the seccomp rules associated with that profile will be enforced.

-### Syscall Intercept
+### Ptrace

-System-call filtering is easy to handle until we look into handling syscalls issued by Glibc itself -- such as the `gethostbyname` family of functions.
-`gethostbyname` needs to query the DNS server to resolve host names into IP addresses.
-Glibc finds that server by `stat`-ing and `open`-ing `/etc/resolv.conf` on the host filesystem.
-It also performs calls to `uname`, attempts to access `/lib/libnss_files.so`, and more.
-It is possible to configure **seccomp** rules so that only specific arguments can be provided to the allowed system calls.
-However, string-based arguments are not supported by the filters.
-Consequently, we have to combine **seccomp** with another mechanism to provide fine-grained control of filesystem operations.
+It is possible to configure **seccomp** rules so that only system calls with specific arguments are allowed to execute.
+The exception is that string-based arguments are not processed by **seccomp** filters.
+Consequently, we have to combine **seccomp** with another mechanism to provide fine-grained control of path-based filesystem operations.

-**syscall_intercept** is a library developed by Intel that allows one to intercept system calls issued by the UDF and by Glibc itself.
-It is possible to catch calls to e.g., `open` and choose to allow or deny the syscall according to the arguments provided to the function (including those string-based).

-We use **syscall_intercept** on top of **seccomp** to prevent UDFs from accessing files not included in a predefined list.
+We use the **ptrace** interface to intercept system calls issued by the UDF.
+Attempts to access the filesystem are then checked against the trust profile associated with that UDF.
+Accesses that violate the list of configured paths lead the UDF process to be terminated.